TOST INVESTOR ALERT: Levi & Korsinsky, LLP Notifies Investors of an Investigation Involving Possible Securities Fraud Violations by Officers of Toast, Inc.

-NEW YORK, July 21, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Toast, Inc. ("Toast" or "the Company") (NYSE: TOST) concerning possible violations of federal securities laws.
+NEW YORK, July 27, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Toast, Inc. ("Toast") (NYSE: TOST) concerning possible violations of federal securities laws.

 or contact Joseph E. Levi, Esq. either via email at [email protected] or by telephone at (212) 363-7500.